Kylar514/tmux-fzfssh/README.md

 ### Option 1 — PowerShell Native (Recommended)

-- Add `HostActions.ps1` to your PowerShell profile
+- Add `Import-Module /path/to/dir/HostActions/` To Powershell profile **or**
-  **or**
-- Place the repo in your PowerShell modules directory.
+- Place the repo in your PowerShell modules directory, that is imported in your profile

-This allows you to run `HostActions` directly from any PowerShell session.
+This allows you to run `Start-HostActions` directly from any PowerShell session.

 ---